iron0012/tdhopper.com/content/pages/About Me.md

 * To see a variety of half-baked projects and small open source contributions, you can check out my [Github profile](https://github.com/tdhopper?tab=repositories "tdhopper (Timothy Hopper)").
 * I'm trying to [deobfuscate Dirichlet Processes and Hierarchical Dirichlet Processes](https://github.com/tdhopper/notes-on-dirichlet-processes) for nonparametric Bayesian methods.
 * I have [a Tumblr dedicated to comments about my height](http://doyouplayball.tumblr.com/).
 There's a companion [Twitter account](https://twitter.com/doyouplayball).
 * I created [a Twitter account](https://twitter.com/current_moon) that tweets a emoji each evening (in the eastern US) representing the current phase of the moon.
+I also created a Twitter account that [tweets links to articles about philosophy](https://twitter.com/sep_articles).
 * I created a [Github project](https://github.com/tdhopper/tau) that provides a template for creating Lambda-powered Twitter bots in Python.